 Sometimes our market feels saturated, heavy with the weight of a thousand “one-foot-out-the-door” start-ups that are still nursing off of their day job before taking our own independent stance.
 Don’t rain scorn on how others pursue their path; This road ultimately leads to the same place of self-awareness and fulfillment, one way or another.

-Don’t be discouraged if other people have the steady direct deposit or “back-up” plan; Their choice and path is not your own.
+Don’t be discouraged if other people have a steady direct deposit or “back-up” plan; Their choice and path is not your own.

 When you make the decision to pursue the independent path, you can’t work against yourself.
 You must trust in your capabilities and know that discouragement is an energy drain, depleting you of what you need to find greater opportunities.

-If you made the commitment to being an independent worker, allow yourself the room to grow.
-Feelings of inadequacy and discouragement might stifle your process; My recommendation is to resign yourself to bounce back quick.
-The urgency of the monetary will be there but I suggest that you instead focus on your individual purpose in pursuing your creative path.
+If you made the commitment to being an independent worker, allow yourself room to grow.
+Feelings of inadequacy and discouragement might stifle your process; My recommendation is to resign yourself to bounce back quickly.
+The urgency of money will be there but I suggest that you instead focus on your individual purpose in pursuing your creative path.